Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1949 - The Arthur C. Cheatham Pool and Pool House Addition, 120 Kenwith Road, Lakeland FL.
 Designed with Ralph Twitchell.
 Original house was built in 1935.
 Featured in: Home and Garden, 1951; and Progressive Architecture, February 1952.
 Sold in 1995 to James Bush.
 As of 2018 still standing but altered.
 Color photo and rendering by Tim Hills.

 1950 - The W. R. Healy Guest House, aka the Cocoon House, 3575 Bayou Louise Lane, Siesta Key, Sarasota FL.
 Designed with Ralph Twitchell.
 The Healys were the parents of Roberta Healy Finney.
 Commissioned in 1948.
 Featured in: Architectural Forum, June 1951; House and Home, February 1952; and Arts+Architecture, June 1959.
 The roof structure is an original technological assembly: the steel straps are fastened to flexible insulation boards, and the roofing material, Cocoon, is sprayed on.
 This flexible vinyl compound was developed by the U.S. military to encase ship components from the weather.
 About 1955, the house needed to be reroofed and a young Crutcher Ross was on that roofing crew.
 Sold to Barry J. (Jim) LaClair.
-Rented to the Sarasota Architecture Foundation for a year starting in April 2018.
+Rented to the Sarasota Architecture Foundation as of 2018.
 B/W photos by Ezra Stoller/Esto.

 USModernist